 Firstly, I do not refute the huge value of digital photography in many ares and in particular its value of for reportage and scientific use.

 There is a current practice to use film cameras for photography followed by scanning the negatives for digital printing or other use.
 Apart from scanning a silver negative for email or a website I feel this is a silly way to work, loosing the benefits of both.

 Regarding digital printing, when compared to silver jelly a black and white digital print, even the best "Art" print from the 42” Epson large format machine is a flat and boring thing.
-This is not mere opinion; the digital print tonal range can be measured and proved with a reflection densitometer.
+I thought this was my opinion, but the digital print tonal range can be measured and compared with a reflection densitometer.

-On a final practical note, despite my best efforts, attempts to make the image scans in this website look good when transferred to a computer screen on on an on-line forum fail miserably.
-They lose all the depth and subtlety I strive to achieve in the silver jelly originals.
+On a final practical note, despite my best efforts, attempts to make the image scans in this website look good when transferred to a computer screen fail miserably.
+They lose all the depth and subtlety I strive to achieve in the silver gelatine originals.
 The only way to view a black and white film based original is as a fine silver jelly print.

 ← Return to Blog